L to R: Essential Care Mascara, Lavera Natural Volume Mascara, Dr Hauschka Mascara.

 Mascara brings out the cynic in every woman.
 There’s a belief that a handful of crushed herbs could not possibly replicate their drugstore favourite.
 My answer to that is always:

 Dr Hauschka Mascara in black.
 This is a proper mascara, the kind that, when you are wearing it, people ask what you have on your eyes.
 It also smells delicious, which is probably something to do with rose water in the ingredients. £18.50

 Then there’s the everyday choice: Lavera Natural Volume Mascara.
 My favourite, one that I am always happy to repurchase.
 It's a perfect everyday mascara that can be built up for evening.
 It won’t give you that fake lashes, sixties look though.
 Go to Dr H. for that. £11.90

 The super natural choice: Essential Care Mascara in brown.
 I bought this on impulse from an independent shop in Oxford.
 It’s very gentle, and a gorgeous brown colour and the ingredients are clean – these are the first mascaras to have a Soil Association Certification.
 It’s also a dream to wash off – a little avocado oil or Green People Gentle Cleanse and Make up remover and it’s gone.
-But…it smudges.
-Especially in those searing British summers we sometimes have for five minutes.
-It also seems as though it gives you volume, but it drops after an hour.
-I really like Essential Care skincare, and was excited to see their new makeup line, but this is a miss for me. £17.50
+It needs several coats for full fluttery lashes, though. £17.50

 *Why don’t natural and organic products have witty names like Charlotte Tilbury or Benefit?
 I’m willing to be in charge of this.